ucsb-cs48/s20/_lab/lab05.md

 * You should not share any OAuth or Auth0 credentials
 * You should not share any 3rd party API credentials (e.g. Firebase, Spotify, Google, etc.)

+NOTE: If any of the 3rd party services require signing up with a credit card, please speak to the instructor.

 Instead of sharing the credentials, you should share *instructions for obtaining those credentials*, and instructions for configuring those credentials for your application.